jezes70/YouTube-Data-Processor-Aella/README.md

-Here’s the finalized version of your README file for easy copy-and-paste:

----

 # YouTube API Integration Project

 This project integrates with the YouTube API to fetch video details and comments using a provided video ID.
 Built with **Node.js**, **Express.js**, and **EJS**, it delivers a responsive and user-friendly interface.